yasuflatland-lf/damascus/README.md

 ### Bug reports
 In terms of bugs, please post Github issues or send me a PR.
 To send me PR, please follow the process below.
 1. Fix bugs at your local
 2. Remove ```${user}/.damascus``` folder.
 3. Run test locally with this command ```gradle clean test``` and confirm your fix pass all tests.
 4. Send PR to /development repository.
 I'll create a fix brunch accordingly.

 ### Enhancement requests
 Contribution is always welcome!
 In terms of an Enhancement request, please follow the process below.
 If you wonder it's a complex feature, please create an issue first and let's discuss.
 In terms of simple enhancement, please follow steps below.

 1. After implemented your feature, please add a test as well.
 Spock test is preferable because it's more readable and flexible to add tests later on.
 To add tests, tests are separated by classes and in a test class, each test should be written each method basis.
 2. Run test locally with ```gradle clean test``` until your code pass all tests
 3. Send a PR to /development branch.
-According to the status of Travis CI, I may create a feature branch and request you to make it pass the test on Travis CI environment.
+According to the status of Travis CI / Appveyor, I may create a feature branch and request you to make it pass the test on Travis CI / Appveyor environment.
-4. After all tests pass on Travis CI, will marge into development branch and relase into master at some points according to the impact of the code.
+4. After all tests pass on Travis CI / Appveyor, will marge into development branch and relase into master at some points according to the impact of the code.

 ### What does Damascus stand for?
 Damascus is named after "Damascus blade", which is a strong / sharp blade made out from Damascus steel and forged with a lost technology.
 Liferay has it's official development tool,"Blade", so I gave this name in hope of reinforcement or extension of Blade tool.